How to Apply

-On Tuesday, January 15, at noon CT, the applications for Summer 2019 SAVY and Career Connections at SAVY will be posted on the PTY website.
-There will be a 48-hour application priority window, which will end Thursday, January 17, at noon CT.
+On Tuesday, August 13, at noon CT, the application for Fall 2019 and Spring 2020 SAVY sessions will be posted on the PTY website.
+There will be a 48-hour application priority window, which will end Thursday, August 15, at noon CT.
 Students may apply for fall only, spring only, or both fall and spring with one application and one $40 non-refundable application fee.
-Please note there are separate applications for SAVY and Career Connections.

 All applications received during the priority window will be considered part of the primary applicant pool regardless of the specific time within the window they were submitted.
 All complete and qualifying applications submitted during the application priority window have the same chance for placement.
 Upon the close of the window, all applications received will be randomly assigned a number determining their order in the review queue for the session (fall, spring, or summer).
 Applications of siblings will be reviewed and placed simultaneously, space permitting.
 Applications received after the application priority window will be time and date stamped upon arrival and reviewed in order of receipt.

 Applying during the priority window does not guarantee admission, but it increases your child’s chances.
 We strongly recommend applying during this window.
-If space in a course remains after the priority window as ended, courses will be filled on a first-come, first-served system, based on availability and eligibility.
+If space in a course remains after the priority window has ended, courses will be filled on a first-come, first-served system, based on availability and eligibility.
 A waitlist will be maintained for full courses.